 OPERS' funding policy provides for periodic member and employer contributions at rates established by the Public Employees Retirement Board, subject to limits set in statute.
+Contributions for employers are recognized on the accrual basis of accounting.
+Employer contributions to OPERS are calculated based on creditable compensation for active members reported by employers.
 The rates established for member and employer contributions were approved based on the recommendations of the System's third-party actuary.
+The contribution rate for every employer has at least two major components; Normal Cost Rate and Unfunded Actuarial Liability (UAL) Rate.

-The City's employer contributions for the year ended June 30, 2021 were \$118,118 excluding amounts to fund employer specific liabilities.
-The contribution rates in effect for the period July 1, 2019 to June 30, 2021 were: Tier1/Tier2 - 16.49%, OPSRP General Service - 9.16%, and OPSRP Police and Fire - 13.79%,
+The City's employer contributions for the year ended June 30, 2022, were \$181,392 excluding amounts to fund employer specific liabilities.
+The contribution rates in effect for the period July 1, 2021, to June 30, 2023, were: Tier1/Tier2 - 17.54%, OPSRP General Service - 15.21%, and OPSRP Police and Fire - 19.57%.